getify/Functional-Light-JS/manuscript/ch2.md

 How confident are you in your answers?
 How much mental tax did you pay to get those answers?
 I got it wrong the first two times I tried to think it through, and I wrote it!

 I think part of the readability problem here is that we're using `return` not just to return different values, but also as a flow control construct to quit a function's execution early in certain cases.
-There are obviously better ways to write that flow control (the `if` logic, etc), but I also think there are ways to make the output paths more obvious.
+There are obviously better ways to write that flow control (the `if` logic, etc.), but I also think there are ways to make the output paths more obvious.

 **Note:** The answers to the pop quiz are `2`, `2`, `8`, and `13`.